Antibiotics may prevent stomach bleeding from long-term aspirin use

 The results from the Helicobacter pylori Eradication Aspirin Trial, known as HEAT, which studied H pylori-infected individuals taking aspirin daily in England, Wales and Northern Ireland, were published Thursday in The Lancet.

+Researchers described the HEAT Trial as the largest United Kingdom-based study of its kind.

-"Aspirin has many benefits in terms of reducing the risk of heart attacks and strokes in people at increased risk.
-There is also evidence that it is able to slow down certain cancers," Christopher Hawkey, a professor of gastroenterology who led the study, said in the release.
+"Although it seems surprising that a one-week course of antibiotics could have a prolonged effect, this is a well-recognized feature of Helicobacter pylori.
+It is thought that the infection is acquired during childhood and adolescence and persists thereafter.
+If it is eradicated during adult life, it is rare for reinfection to occur," Christopher Hawkey, a professor of gastroenterology who led the study, told UPI in an email.

-"The HEAT trial is the largest U.K.-based study of its kind, and we are pleased that the findings have shown that ulcer bleeding can be significantly reduced following a one-week course of antibiotics.'

-Hawkey, from the University of Nottingham's School of Medicine and Nottingham Digestive Diseases Center in the United Kingdom, described the long-term implications of the study's findings as "encouraging in terms of safe prescribing."
+Hawkey, from the University of Nottingham's School of Medicine and Nottingham Digestive Diseases Center in the United Kingdom, said the researchers retested 10% of the study's subjects and "found high levels of persistent negative status" for H. pylori.

-The randomized, double-blind, placebo-controlled trial was conducted in 1,208 general medical practices in the United Kingdom, the release said.
+In the United Kingdom, the peak of aspirin prescribing was in 2009 and there has been roughly a 30% decline since then due to more cautious guidelines with regard to primary prevention of cardiovascular disease and also its use in diabetics, Hawkey said.

 Those with a positive result were randomized to receive either a short course of antibiotic treatment or placebo.
 No follow-up visits were required.
 Instead, information was gathered from the patients' electronic medical records.

+Hawkey described the study as "one of the largest to be done in primary care and without funding from the pharmaceutical industry."

-According to clinicaltrials.gov, active treatment for the study consisted of seven days of three oral medications: lansoprazole, 30 milligrams twice daily; clarithromycin, 500 mg. twice daily; and metronidazole, 400 mg. twice daily.
+Active treatment for the study consisted of seven days of three oral medications: lansoprazole, 30 milligrams twice daily; clarithromycin, 500 milligrams twice daily; and metronidazole, 400 milligrams twice daily.

+Hawkey described the active treatment regimen used in the study as "a standard, fairly high dose, one."
+The antibiotics used were all generic, not expensive, he added, noting there are a number of other regimens -- and all regimens use at least two antibiotics.

 Over the first 2 1/2 years, people who received the antibiotic treatment were less likely to be admitted to the hospital because of peptic ulcer bleeding than those who received placebo tablets, the study found.